First COVID-19 related death reported in Cascade County

 Of the confirmed positive cases, 233 had recovered, according to DPHHS.

-CCHD has said that of the 13 local cases, 8 had recovered.
+CCHD said April 17 that of the 13 local cases, 9 had recovered.

 According to DPHHS, 10,244 tests have been completed as of April 17.